JEpp86/keras-yolo2/README.md

 to pretrain the very tiny YOLO model run
 `python PretrainBackendModels.py -ts`

-Note: if a backend modek isn't pretrained before attempting training the model will fail at creating in the train script.
+Note: if a backend modek isn't pretrained before attempting training the model will fail at creating in the train script. training can be done without pretraining backend by commenting out model load in backend.py.
+The result of not pretraining the classification model are generally poor and in some cases might not converge

 ### 5. Start the training process